 The waist pocket was just able to fit an iPhone in there, but it was a tight squeeze.
 My wallet also fit, but I couldn’t get them both in at the same time.

 The pockets higher up are only shallow but ideal for those smaller bits and pieces that you need to access quickly.
 Like diapers and wet wipes.

-Canopy and Additional Raincover
+Sun Roof and Additional Raincover

-The canopy can be folded back entirely and secured inside a zipped up pocket when not in use.
+The canopy can be folded back entirely and secured inside a zipped-up pocket when not in use.

 I was initially concerned the canopy would impede the view too much.
 But my boy did not seem concerned at all and continued to look around at the views without issue.

 There is an additional cover (pictured) that you can place over the top of the canopy if the weather turns bad.